IPGP/rinexmod/README.md

 the four first characters of the file name with another station code.
 It can write those files with the long name naming convention with the --longname option.

 * `get_m3g_sitelogs.py` will get the last version of site logs from the M3G repository and write them in an observatory-dependent subfolder.

 * `crzmeta.py` will extract RINEX file's header information and prompt the result.
 This permits to quickly access the header information without uncompressing the file manually.
 It's a teqc-free equivalent of teqc +meta.

 ## Installation

 ### Assisted installation
-The tool is in Python 3, you must have it installed on your machine.
+The tool is designed in Python 3, you must have it installed on your machine.

 You can use `pip` to install the last GitHub-hosted version with the following command:
 ```pip install git+https://github.com/IPGP/rinexmod```